-Programmes submitted for validation against this award must show how they are consistent with the training and assessment requirements specified by the current Private Security Authority 'Training Requirements for Guarding, Door and Event Security' (PSA59 October 2016)
+- 1. Programmes submitted for validation must show how they are consistent with the training and assessment requirements specified by the current 'PSA Training Requirements for Guarding, Door and Event Security' (PSA 59 October 2016) - 2.
+A training provider must show evidence of seeking approval from the Private Security Authority in accordance with the 'Private Security Authority 'Requirements for Training Providers TP1'

-- A training provider must show evidence of having sought approval from the Private Security Authority in accordance with the Private Security Authority 'Requirements for Training Providers TP1 - Providers must show evidence of the information and procedures in place to satisfy the PSA requirements on dealing with learners whose first language is not English or Irish
+3. Providers must show evidence of the information and procedures in place to satisfy the PSA requirements on dealing with learners whose first language is not English or Irish